 The facility ranks as one of the best in the ACC and drew conference-wide recognition in the winter of 2012 by serving as the hosts for the ACC Championships.
 Tech fared well at its home venue, with the men’s team finishing a program-best second and the women’s team coming in fourth.

-The CAC, a 62,000 square-foot facility, features a full-size, 50-meter Olympic-style pool, which is double the length of the pool at War Memorial.
-Though all collegiate competitions take place in 25-yard lanes - that distance is achieved by properly positioning the pair of 6-foot bulkheads - the long-course option allows the swimmers to work on their endurance.
+The CAC, a 62,000 square-foot facility, features a full-size, 50-meter Olympic-style pool, which is double the length of the pool at War Memorial Gym.
+All collegiate competitions take place in 25-yard lanes - a distance that is achieved by properly positioning the pair of 6-foot bulkheads.
+A long-course option, though, allows the swimmers to work on their endurance.

 The pool has depths ranging from 7 to 17 feet.
 The lanes are 9 feet wide, which makes for a faster pool, and the average water temperature of the pool is 82 degrees.

-Also, for the first time, Tech's divers get to train on a full range of diving platforms.
+Also, for the first time in program history, Tech's divers get to train on a full range of diving platforms.
 The facility features two 1-meter springboards and two 3-meter springboards.
 It also contains a diving tower with 5-, 7.5- and 10-meter platforms.
 In the past, Tech's divers had to go to a facility in Charlotte periodically to train on a 10-meter platform.

 The facility also contains other amenities for Tech's programs.
 For starters, each team has its own locker room, and there is a therapy pool, weight-training areas and cardio rooms to provide for dry-land training.